delphine-boke/setting-up-mac/brew-command.md

 ``brew doctor``

-to fix any issues pertanining brew.
+to fix any issues pertaining brew.

 make sure you know your version of brew by ``brew --version`` and use the latest version by ``brew update`` if need be.